Why It Needs to Move

 Why it Hasn’t, And Won’t Without Us

-Development institutions and agencies, foundations, nonprofit organizations, high net worth individuals, and social impact funds must commit risk-tolerant capital to serve early stage social Small and Growing Businesses (SGBs) and build partnerships amongst themselves to more effectively deploy innovative financing solutions and shares lessons learned.
-With such intentional targeted efforts, a greater proportion of SGBs will be able to effectively strengthen and grow, expanding our capacity to create a more equitable and economically developed society.
+Development institutions, foundations, nonprofit organizations, high net worth individuals, family offices, and social impact funds must commit risk-tolerant capital to serve early stage social Small and Growing Businesses (SGBs).
+Further, these entities need to build more partnerships between themselves to effectively deploy innovative financing solutions and share lessons learned.
+With such intentional targeted efforts, a greater proportion of SGBs will be able to strengthen and grow, creating a more equitable and economically developed society.

 Making the Case for Early-Stage Impact Investing